-Kenton Cool is in the Karakoram for the first time in 25 years this summer with K2 as his main target.
+Kenton Cool was in the Karakoram for the first time in 25 years this summer with K2 as the target.

-Fresh from Everest, Kenton is climbing and guiding Rob Lucas with Madison Mountaineering and we will follow his updates here.
+Fresh from Everest, Kenton is climbing and guiding Rob Lucas with Madison Mountaineering and we followed his updates here.

 “Now all Sherpa, Pakistani staff and member safe at Camp 4.”